SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 :kbd:`combine` Sub-command
 ==========================

-The :command:`salishsea combine` command is a legacy command that combines the per-processor results files from an MPI Salish Sea NEMO run.
+The :command:`combine` sub-command is a legacy command that combines the per-processor results files from an MPI Salish Sea NEMO run.
-Its operation is included in the :command:`salishsea gather` command.
+Its operation is included in the :command:`gather` sub-command.